 First, as the above section notes, different building and safety standards will apply.
 If the tiny house is built on a permanent foundation, the CBC will apply.
 If it is built on a trailer with wheels, it will likely meet the definition of a park trailer or recreation vehicle (“RV”) and as a result, ANSI and NFPA standards will apply.

-The applicable zoning code may also impose different conditions and restrictions.
+The applicable zoning code might also impose different conditions and restrictions.
 For instance, a stick-built tiny house that otherwise meets development standards may be lawful on a certain lot.

-Given the complications you may encounter when looking for a perfect vacant lot to put your tiny house on, it may be tempting to ignore California's zoning and building codes and just throw up a tiny house.
-Doing so comes with significant risks, though.
-All it takes is a "concerned" neighbor to file a complaint or initiate a code enforcement proceeding against you.
-If that happens, you may find the city or county forcing you to remove your tiny house and demanding you pay a hefty fine.
+Given the complications you might encounter when looking for a perfect vacant lot to put your tiny house on, it could be tempting to ignore California's zoning and building codes and just throw up a tiny house.
+Doing so comes with significant risks, however.
+All it takes is one "concerned" neighbor to file a complaint or initiate a code enforcement proceeding against you.
+If that happens, you could find the city or county forcing you to remove your tiny house and demanding you pay a hefty fine.

 A California land use attorney can help you identify applicable laws and determine whether a tiny house would be legal on the vacant land you have in mind.